enfogroup/aws-cdk-compliance/README.md

 ### SQS

 The following features are available for SQS.
-SQS requires a KMS Key Construct to be compliant.

 * Queue, compliant SQS Queue Construct
 * QueueProps, modified version of QueueProps with the required keys for making the Queue compliant set to required, and only compliant values allowed